Is This The Tech to Invest In?

 Don't let that happen again.
 This time, it should be your family telling you, "I can't believe you knew about that so early on."

-That’s why I hope you take just a few minutes to access the exclusive research our team of analysts has put together on this tantalizing tech, and hear more about these names our team believes are well-positioned to capitalize on this major shift.
+That's why I hope you take just a few minutes to access the exclusive research our team of analysts has put together on this tantalising tech, and hear more about these names our team believes are well-positioned to capitalise on this major shift.

 Enter your email below to learn about this futuristic technology before it really takes off!

 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
 The Motley Fool Australia's parent company Motley Fool Holdings Inc. has positions in and has recommended Amazon, Cisco Systems, Intel, and Tesla.
-The Motley Fool Australia's parent company Motley Fool Holdings Inc. has recommended the following options: long January 2023 $57.50 calls on Intel and short January 2023 $57.50 puts on Intel.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. has recommended the following options: long January 2023 $57.50 calls on Intel, long January 2025 $45 calls on Intel, short January 2023 $57.50 puts on Intel, and short January 2025 $45 puts on Intel.
 The Motley Fool Australia has recommended Amazon.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.
 For more information about The Motley Fool see our Financial Services Guide.
 All returns cited are hypothetical and based on the percentage change between the stock price at the time of recommendation and the current or sell price (if the position has been closed) at the time of publication.
 Brokerage, taxes and any other associated costs are not taken into account.
 Please remember that investments can go up and down.
 Past performance is not necessarily indicative of future returns.
 Performance figures are not intended to be a forecast and The Motley Fool does not guarantee the performance of, or returns on any investment.
 Any money back guarantee is strictly limited to the subscription price paid for the product.